 Also, because independent unions do not report to a national union or union federation, they will often have lower dues.

 The downside of this?
 This sense of independence comes with a lot of work, as the resources of being in an affiliated union — financial and political backing, to name a few — aren’t accessible.
-You’ll be on your own in the negotiation phase with your employer and the well-being of your employees will be on you to maintain, though you can still bring in advisors (lawyers, labor experts, and, yes, even Unit) to help with this.
+You’ll be on your own in the negotiation phase with your employer and the well-being of your employees will be on you to maintain, though you can still bring in advisors, lawyers, and labor experts to help with this.

 What is a national union?

 Workplaces may choose to affiliate with larger unions that represent many workplaces across the United States.

 Moe’s Books, a Berkeley, Calif.-based bookshop, organized in March 2021 and joined the Industrial Workers of the World (IWW).
 By joining the IWW, Moe’s Books’ union became voting members in a national union much larger than their individual workplace.